The Best Time To Use Imperfect Spanish

 One of the most common questions beginning Spanish learners have about the imperfect tense is, When should I use it?

-To answer this question, you need to first look at your goals as a learner.
-If you’re aiming to sound like a native speaker, imperfect tenses will help you achieve that goal—even if you don’t know when to use them correctly.
+To answer this question, you must first look at your goals as a learner.
+If you aim to sound like a native speaker, imperfect tenses will help you achieve that goal—even if you don’t know when to use them correctly.

-But if your ultimate goal is to develop advanced language skills and learn the rules of grammar, you should try to avoid using the imperfect tense whenever possible and always be cognizant of its many intricacies and nuances.
+But suppose your ultimate goal is to develop advanced language skills and learn grammar rules.
+In that case, you should avoid using the imperfect tense whenever possible and always be mindful of its intricacies and nuances.

 Imperfect vs. Preterite

 Spanish, like many languages, has both perfect and imperfect verbs.
-A verb’s tense determines whether it is a preterite or an imperfect verb.
+A verb’s tense determines whether it is a preterite or a defective verb.

-Spanish speakers often think of the preterite as more casual than the perfect because it’s simpler to conjugate and has a shorter stem word (e.g., he went).
-However, this isn’t always true because you can use preterites in formal writing too.
+Spanish speakers often consider the preterite more casual than the perfect because it’s simpler to conjugate and has a shorter stem word (e.g., he went).
+However, this isn’t always true because you can use preterites in formal writing.

 The following scenarios are when to use imperfect Spanish in your informal conversations: